domainsofapp/domainsofapp.github.io/_posts/2017-03-06-notable-excerpts.md

 <p class="meta">06 Mar 2017 - Berkeley, CA</p>

+## Excerpts from Macbeth

+Whence is that knocking?—
+How is’t with me, when every noise appals me?
+What hands are here!
+Ha, they pluck out mine eyes.
+Will all great Neptune’s ocean wash this blood
+Clean from my hand?
+No, this my hand will rather
+The multitudinous seas incarnadine,
+Making the green one red.

+--Macbeth, Act 2, Scene 2

+A little water clears us of this deed.
+How easy is it, then!
+Your constancy
+Hath left you unattended.

+--Lady Macbeth, Act 2, Scene 2

+Out, damned spot!
+Out, I say!—One, two.
+Why,
+then, ’tis time to do ’t.
+Hell is murky!—Fie, my
+lord, fie!
+A soldier, and afeard?
+What need we
+fear who knows it, when none can call our
+power to account?—Yet who would have
+thought the old man to have had so much
+blood in him.

+--Lady Macbeth, Act 5, Scene 1

+by William Shakespeare

 ## Excerpt from Ulysses (1842) 54-62
 The lights begin to twinkle from the rocks;
 The long day wanes; the slow moon climbs; the deep